-Completed applications must be received by the PITI-VITI office no later than April 15, 2010.
+Completed applications must be received by the PITI-VITI office no later than April 29, 2016.
 Applicants to the Executive Leadership Development Program submit five documents supporting their application-the application form itself, a resume, a letter of intent, a brief biography suitable for public release, and a letter from their supervisor.
+An optional letter of support from an ELDP graduate is recommended, but not required.
 Applications are first reviewed by the application screening committee.
-The 2010-2011 application screening committee consists of two representatives from the Graduate School, PITI-VITI program.
+The 2016-2017 application screening committee consists of two representatives from the Graduate School, PITI-VITI program.
 The screening committee reviews the applications to ensure they are complete and the applicants meet minimum qualification standards.
 If more than fifty applications meet these criteria, the screening committee rates the applicants and narrows the pool of applicants to the fifty most highly rated application packages.
 The applicants cleared by the screening committee are forwarded to the final selection committee.

 The selection committee comprises two representatives from the Graduate School, PITI-VITI program, two representatives from DOI/OIA, and one independent reviewer.
 The selection committee members independently review and rate each application package.
-Although rating applicants is inherently a subjective process, the selection committee uses a structured process and scoring guidelines to rate each application.
+Although rating applicants is inherently a subjective process, the selection committee uses structured scoring guidelines to rate each application.
 The scoring guidelines are intended to provide a broad framework within which to make the acceptance decision.
 The scoring system and guidelines for each document comprising the applications are presented below: